 Dr. Liz Kelleher is the primary dentist and co-owner of the Mint Dental Clinic which offers General Dentistry and Aesthetic Dentistry .

 She is also a Director of LK Aesthetics which offers customised Aesthetic Medicine.
-Liz is a Member and a Diplomate of the American Academy of Aesthetic Medicine and is currently doing a Masters In Aesthetic Medicine in Queen Mary University of London.
+Liz is a Member and a Diplomate of the American Academy of Aesthetic Medicine and has a Masters In Aesthetic Medicine in Queen Mary University of London.

 Good News for the Self Employed-